1. Introduction

 String seed = "000000000000000000MYCONNECTION01";

-final ConnectionTypes.EncryptedConnectionRequest encryptedConnectionRequest = prover.createConnectionRequest(publicInvitation, seed);
+final ConnectionTypes.EncryptedConnectionRequest encryptedConnectionRequest = prover.createConnectionRequest(publicInvitation, convertToBase64Seed(seed));

 # Agent B receive invitation and create connection request

-conn_req = prover.connection_create_request(conn_inv, req_seed)
+conn_req = agent_b.connection_create_request(conn_inv, req_base64_seed)

-logging.info("Agent B create connection request, conn_req" +
+logging.info("Agent B create connection request, conn_req: {}".format(json.dumps(conn_req)))

 When an invitation is processed for creating a connection request,